Zubair Hoque

 Zubair Hoque (জুবায়ের হক; born 18 July 1996) is an English racing driver.
-He is the only British Asian in single-seat formula racing.

 Career

 2008–2011 (TMR Development Race Team)

 Supported and encouraged by his father Mashukul, Hoque first developed an interest for motor racing at the age of five He began his racing career at the age of eight at the Daytona Manchester karting track, where he was spotted by Daytona management during arrive and drive sessions.
 He was fast-tracked to junior race schools and progressed from novice to intermediate and then advanced levels, despite racing against, and beating many older and more experienced drivers.

 Hoque competed in karting from 2007 until 2012.
 In his first 'rookie' outing at the Inkart championships, he came second overall.
 From 2005 to 2008, he competed in indoor racing tracks throughout the North West region.
 In 2006 and 2007, he came third and second in the Manchester and North West indoor cadet-class karting championship and overall he managed 18 podium finishes while racing indoors.

 Between 2008 and 2011, Hoque was trained by Chris Norris at his Ormskirk-based TMR team.
 In 2008, Hoque obtained his National A outdoor karting license.

 In 2008, after performances in the Rotax Mini-Max class championship organisers of the Formula Kart Stars and Super 1 Championships invited him to take part in their 2009 seasons.
 In 2009, he finished his first season in the Formula Kart Stars championship in fourth place, making him the highest ranked rookie.
 In the same year, he finished eighth overall in the Super 1 British Championship, again being the highest ranked rookie in the competition.
 He also broke the lap record at Oxford's Shenington race track, which he held for over a year.

 In 2010, he competed in 13 races all over UK and Europe.
 In the same year, he broke the lap record at Rowrah's circuit.
 In October 2010, he finished second in the Formula Kart Stars Mini Max title.

 In February 2011, based on his performance in his rookie season, he was one of three drivers from the UK invited to attend the BMW Motorsport facility in Valencia, Spain to receive coaching from BMW Formula Motorsport division's top instructors as part of Formula BMW Talent Cup evaluations in Valencia, Spain.
 This was the first time Hoque tested a single-seater.
 In the same month, he participated in the Official Test Course for the Formula BMW Talent Cup as a reward for their achievements in the 2010 Formula Kart Stars season.